A step-by-step workflow to extract the genuine circular dichroism of thin films: Background on circular dichroism spectroscopy and measurement artifacts

 \subsection{Artifacts in CD measurements}

 To date, three experimental approaches have been employed to measure CD.
-Early measurements, such as those on heme proteins, used modified double-beam spectrophotometers to directly detect absorption differences, but these absorption differences are often too small to be reliably detected \cite{berova2012comprehensive}.
-The second approach measures the ellipticity induced in linearly polarized light (LPL) passing through the sample, though it is limited by the difficulty of maintaining LPL quality and detecting the small orthogonal components of elliptically polarized light (EPL).
-Third, modern CD spectrometers most commonly use rapid polarization modulation, typically with a photoelastic modulator (PEM), which significantly enhances sensitivity and enables reliable detection of weak CD signals \cite{berova2012comprehensive}.
+Early measurements, such as those on heme proteins, used modified double-beam spectrophotometers to directly detect absorption differences.
+However, these differences in absorption are too small to be reliably detected for many systems\cite{berova2012comprehensive}.
+The second approach measures the ellipticity induced in linearly polarized light (LPL) passing through the sample, which is limited by the difficulty of maintaining LPL quality and detecting the small orthogonal components of elliptically polarized light (EPL).
+Third, modern CD spectrometers most commonly use rapid polarization modulation, typically with a photoelastic modulator (PEM), which significantly enhances sensitivity, signal-to-noise ratio, and enables reliable detection of weak CD signals\cite{berova2012comprehensive}.

 Although PEM-based techniques are highly sensitive, the measured CD signal can still include contributions from the optical anisotropy of the film or substrate rather than from intrinsic sample chirality, resulting in spurious CD.
 CD artifacts in thin film samples arise from three main sources - some of which can be disentangled, whereas others cannot.